Evacuation in the Soviet Union: Government policy

-Stalin and the Communist Party's Central Committee knew that Hitler would eventually turn on the Soviet Union; plans were made before Operation Barbarossa, and were launched to begin the evacuation as a precaution.
+Stalin and the Communist Party's Central Committee had received intelligence that Hitler would eventually turn on the Soviet Union; plans were made before Operation Barbarossa, and were launched to begin the evacuation as a precaution.
 Vasilii Prokhorovich Pronin, a Moscow party member on the city's evacuation committee, submitted a plan (rejected by Stalin) which would have removed about one million Muscovites.
 Not until the actual invasion did the party enact a real evacuation plan.

 Two days after the German invasion, on June 24, 1941, the Party created an evacuation council in an attempt to develop a procedure for the evacuation of Soviet citizens living near the Eastern Front.
 It identified cities on major train routes from which people could be removed and brought east.
 By September, three months after the start of the invasion, the evacuation council had 128 centers identified and operating.
 Major cities which received evacuated citizens (as well as other resources and industry) included Kirov, Iaroslavl, Gorky, Ufa, Sverdlovsk, Cheliabinsk, and Kuibyshev.

 Further measures were enacted by the party to help dispersed evacuees settle into life in their new location.
 Upon their arrival in a new city, they were instructed to contact local authorities so they could be accounted for.
 After this, they received certificates declaring their evacuee status which allowed them to receive lodging, food rations, and temporary employment.
 Evacuees were told that they were allowed to bring personal belongings with them as long as they did not hinder the ability of authorities to get them from the evacuated site to the refugee centre.
 Family members' belongings could not exceed 40 kilograms in weight.

 Another instruction from the Central Committee in August and September was for regional governments to build temporary housing for the newcomers if there was not enough in that region already.
 This preceded a measure, enacted in November, in which the party established an evacuation administration; this removed power from regional authorities and centralized it within the Communist Party.
 Party offices popped up throughout the evacuation cities and regions to better regulate and look after the dispersed evacuees.
 Their agents were in charge of ensuring that the evacuees were well taken care of in their new locations and their concerns (including housing, employment, food, health care and child care) were being met.
 By early 1942, still less than a year since the start of the invasion, the Moscow government had already spent three billion rubles on the evacuation.